 DATA SECURITY AND PROTECTION

-Subcontractor Compliance and Breach.
-Supplier’s use of Subcontractors does not reduce Supplier’s obligation to comply with this Exhibit.
-Supplier will be liable to Seagate for breaches of this Exhibit by its Subcontractors to the same extent as if Supplier breached this Exhibit.
+Sub-processor Compliance and Breach.
+Supplier’s use of Sub-processors does not reduce Supplier’s obligation to comply with this DPA or applicable Data Protection Laws.
+Supplier will be liable to Seagate for performance of the services, Data Privacy Breaches and breaches of this DPA and applicable Data Protection Laws by its Sub-processors to the same extent as if Supplier breached.

 Limited Access.
-Supplier shall limit access to Seagate Data to persons or Subcontractors, who require access for Supplier to perform its obligations under the Agreement, who have been trained on data protection and security requirements, and who have agreed to comply with data confidentiality requirements during and after their activities for Seagate.
+Supplier shall limit access to Seagate Personal Information to Supplier Personnel or Sub-processors who require access for Supplier to perform its obligations under any agreement(s) between the parties and/or their Affiliates or Seagate’s written instruction, who have (a) been trained on data protection and security requirements, and (b) agreed to comply with data confidentiality requirements at least as restrictive as those required by Seagate during and after their Processing for Seagate.

 Requests for Disclosure.
-Unless prohibited by law, Supplier shall immediately notify Seagate if Supplier receives any document requesting or purporting to compel the disclosure of Personal Information (such as oral questions, interrogatories, requests for information or documents in legal proceedings, subpoenas, civil investigative demands, or other similar requests or processes; collectively, “Disclosure Requests”).
+Unless prohibited by law, Supplier shall immediately notify Seagate if Supplier receives any document requesting or purporting to compel the disclosure of Seagate Personal Information (such as oral questions, interrogatories, requests for information or documents in legal proceedings, subpoenas, civil investigative demands, or other similar requests or processes; collectively, “Disclosure Requests”).
 If a Disclosure Request is not binding, Supplier will not respond.
-If a Disclosure Request is binding, Supplier shall, unless prohibited by applicable law, notify Seagate at least 48 hours before responding, so that Seagate may, exercise such rights as it may have to prevent or limit the disclosure.
-Supplier shall exercise reasonable efforts to prevent and limit any disclosure and to preserve the confidentiality of Personal Information.
-Supplier shall cooperate with Seagate with respect to any action taken in response to Disclosure Request, including cooperating to obtain an appropriate protective order or other assurance to protect the confidentiality of the Personal Information.
+If a Disclosure Request is binding, Supplier shall, unless prohibited by applicable law, notify Seagate at least 48 hours before responding so that Seagate may exercise such rights as it may have to prevent or limit the disclosure.
+Supplier shall exercise reasonable efforts to prevent and limit any disclosure and to preserve the confidentiality of Seagate Personal Information.
+Supplier shall cooperate with Seagate with respect to any action taken in response to Disclosure Request, including cooperating to obtain an appropriate protective order or other assurance to protect the confidentiality of the Seagate Personal Information.

 Notice of Potential Violations or Inability to Comply.
 Supplier shall immediately notify Seagate if:

 European Economic Area Standard Clauses.
-If Supplier transfers or Processes Personal Information received from within the European Economic Area (“EEA”) to outside the EEA, then the Standard Contractual Clauses, provided separately.
-Supplier shall ensure that any Subcontractors also execute the Standard Clauses.
+If Supplier transfers Personal Information received from within the EEA to a recipient outside the EEA that is not covered by an Adequacy Decision, then Supplier shall enter into Standard Clauses, provided separately.
+Supplier shall ensure that any Sub-processors also execute the Standard Clauses, where applicable.

 Privacy Shield Certification.
-If Supplier has certified to the Privacy Shield, Supplier shall maintain its certification to the Privacy Shield for the duration of the Agreement.
-If Supplier is authorized by Seagate to subcontract, Supplier shall enter into an appropriate onward transfer agreement with any such Subcontractor before any disclosure.
-If Supplier determines that it can no longer meet its obligation to provide the level of protection required by the Privacy Shield, Supplier shall immediately notify Seagate in writing and shall return or destroy all Personal Information pursuant to a Privacy Shield certification.
+If Supplier has certified to the Privacy Shield, Supplier shall maintain its certification to the Privacy Shield for the duration of any agreement(s) between the parties and/or their Affiliates.
+Supplier shall enter into an appropriate onward transfer agreement with any Sub-processor before any disclosure.
+If Supplier determines that it can no longer meet its obligation to provide the level of protection required by the Privacy Shield, Supplier shall immediately notify Seagate in writing and shall return or destroy all Seagate Personal Information received pursuant to its Privacy Shield certification.